Musings from Dr Charlotte Starkey

 sources given), when supposedly fighting alongside Hamo de Masci I at Hastings in 1066.
 The claim of the de Mascis at Hastings is not proven (not mentioned in the Battle Abbey Roll, itself a suspect 16th century compilation, the original lost) in many instances; and there is no evidence of the Caryngtons there.

-After the Battle of Hastings in 1066 many of the followers of William the Conqueror, as part of the ambitious nouveau riche particularly as years past, sought validation, sometimes through fraudulent charters.
+After the Battle of Hastings in 1066 many of the followers of William the Conqueror, as part of the ambitious nouveau riche particularly as years passed, sought validation, sometimes through fraudulent charters.
 Such a charter created a number of problems for one Sir William de Caryngton and his family (discussed later) relating to lands in Ashton-on-Mersey.
 That was relatively easy to clarify through due processes; but with the Black Death, the Hundred Years War, Welsh and Scottish Wars, civil disputes in England itself, and finally the Reformation in England, many conflicting claims for land and title acquisitions were made.

 The increasing popularity, from the early sixteenth century, for a historic validation of families through the acquisition of heraldic identity, coats of arms and crests signifying family lineages dating back to Norman origins, coincided with the demise of the civil wars of the Middle Ages between rival baronial families that were a not infrequent blood-letting means of settling disputes about land, ownership and power up to 1485 (Bosworth).
 With the advent of the Tudors, and under Henry VIII, the subsequent Reformation, the Dissolution of the Monasteries (1536-1541) and disbandment of religious houses released a vast pool of monastic and religious houses.
 Many titled families lost their lands and possessions for non-compliance with the new religious demands.
 Successive Tudors, with the fearsome exception of Mary Tudor, found in this vast pool of property a way of affirming a new national identity among those who hitherto would have formed their own regional factions.
 In this context these ‘new’, unrelated, ‘Carringtons’, surfaced.
 The Booths of Dunham, fiercely anti-Catholic during the English Civil War, eventually bankrupted their assets through largely failed military ventures defending their priorities.